Last Updated on September 20, 2021 by JaimeSays

 Houghton, MI : A Great Place to Stop in the Keweenaw Peninsula

 If you find yourself in the Keweenaw Peninsula, be it on your way to Copper Harbor or on a longer trip around, you must stop in Houghton, Michigan.
-There are chain hotels nearby, and excellent bed and breakfast in nearby Laurium.
+With the university so close, ski hills aplenty, and the Keweenaw waterway, there is plenty to do.
+You can stay in chain hotels in Houghton or Hoxton, or give the excellent bed and breakfasts of Laurium Michigan a try.